 FAQs

 Do I have to be on campus?
-(Yes on Mon, Wed & Fri)
+(Yes)

-GEC is being delivered in a hybrid approach this year - you will be attending your hub on campus on Monday, Wednesday and Friday, and will be working remotely on Blackboard Collaborate on Tuesday and Thursday.
+GEC is being delivered in person face to face this year - you will be attending your hub on campus for the whole week.

 I have a Learning Support Plan - how will this be catered for?